You are here

 To maximize the chances of making successful investments, we request the assistance of members at two points in the process: (1) to help review the top candidates, and (2) to assist portfolio companies in achieving key business milestones.
 This may be as little as reviewing an executive summary for 5 minutes and making a call to an old business contact.
 Or it could be as much as detailed due diligence calls and active board participation as a lead investor.

-To enable the Membership in general and various Twin Cities Angels Board committees to tap these resources when appropriate, resumes are requested of all members.
-Over time members get to know one another better through networking at Angel events.
+To enable the Membership in general and various Twin Cities Angels committees to tap these resources when appropriate, resumes are requested of all members.
+Over time members get to know one another better through networking at our member-only events.

 Q. What are the costs of membership?